alexfernandez/alexfernandez.github.io/2016/get-ahead-of-the-curve.md

 in five years it might not be that interesting
 (or it might not even exist).
-Instead of a project, a framework or a company, try focusing on a particular discipline.
+Instead of a project, a framework or a company, try focusing on a particular discipline, and work from there.

 ## Part Four